v8p1197/fca-matlab/README.md

 # MATLAB FCA Exercises

-This repository is developed by the [Automatic Control Group (ACG)](http://www.automatica.unisa.it/), Department of Computer Engineering, Electrical Engineering and Applied Mathematics (DIEM), University of Salerno.
+This repository is developed by the [Automatic Control Group (ACG)](http://www.automatica.unisa.it/), Department of Information Engineering, Electrical Engineering and Applied Mathematics (DIEM), University of Salerno, as part of the coursework for the bachelor course on Automatic Control.

 ## Contents